Differentially Private False Discovery Rate Control: Introduction

-PrivateBHq provides unconditional end-to-end privacy.
-Now, regarding $p$-values as functions of a dataset, our proof of the FDR and power properties of PrivateBHq requires that the underlying, non-private, $p$-value functions satisfy a certain technical condition, specifically, Definition~\ref{def:multiplicative} with sufficiently small parameters.
-All computations satisfy the definition for {\em some} choice of these parameters, but not all choices of parameters yield meaningful results when we enforce privacy.
-Popular examples of $p$-values satisfying the condition are described in Section~\ref{sec:privfdr}.

 The outline of the remainder of the paper is as follows.
 The next two subsections elucidate the two contributions, namely developing PrivateBHq and proving FDR control for a class of procedures, and the following subsection consolidates privacy and inferential properties together for PrivateBHq.
 To make this paper self-contained, in Section \ref{sec:privfdr} we give a brief introduction to differential privacy, followed by the complete development of the PrivateBHq procedure.
 Section \ref{sec:robust} is devoted to establishing FDR control of a broad class of multiple testing procedures and, as an application, Section \ref{sec:appl-priv} proves FDR control of PrivateBHq and argues its power as well.
-Next, we present three simulation studies in Section \ref{sec:numerical-results} to show the effectiveness of our new FDR control result applied to the BHq.
 The paper is concluded by a discussion in Section \ref{sec:discussion}.